jjvanzon/Circular-Language-Spec/constructs-drafts/expression/abusing-diagram-expression.md

 - Shapes are used to distinguish between inheritance, encapsulation and execution.
 - Names are used to indicate what something is called, what something refers to and of which type it is.

 As I said: this is the standard way that the diagram elements are used to express a system.
-To keep things clear I only introduced you to the standard notation or it would have been futile to explain the notation at all.
+To keep things clear I only introduced you to the standard notation or it might have been futile to explain the notation at all.

 ### Customization